JAFSCD Community-Supported Journal Shareholder Consortium FAQs

 - Free advertising.
 Shareholders can advertise for free on the JAFSCD website, including promoting a publication, book, job opening, or technology.

 - We are using the Creative Commons copyright CC BY-NC-ND.
 This license helps maximize JAFSCD content distribution by allowing readers to download our authors' work and share it with others as long as they credit the author and cite the source, but don't change the published work in any way or use it commercially.

 - Shareholder acknowledgment on each issue's tables of contents (both online and in PDF) and throughout the JAFSCD website.

 - Membership in our Community Supported Journal Shareholder Consortium, a group of shareholders who complete an annual survey on the content, and impact of JAFSCD; the editorial staff may also solicit input from the Consortium on editorial policy topics for special issues.

 - Contributing an annual commentary published in JAFSCD on food systems development research, policy, or practice (one per consortium shareholder).

 Purchasing an OA Share not only increases the discoverability and use of JAFSCD content, but also supports a number of innovative programs that only JAFSCD offers to scholars and practitioners in the food movement, including:

-• Supporting the food movement and reaching communities of need with research-based information.
+• Supporting the good food movement and reaching communities of need with research-based information.

 • Developing an author mentor program for nonacademic authors to maximize their chances of having a paper accepted for publication.